contagon/handbook/handbook/9-relief-society.md

 The presidency encourages sisters to learn about their family history and about temple covenants and ordinances.
 They also encourage sisters to attend the temple regularly where possible.

 The Relief Society president assigns a member of the presidency to help lead temple and family history work in the ward.
-She works with the assigned member of the elders quorum presidency to coordinate these efforts (see [25.4.1](25-temple-and-family-history-work.md#2541-elders-quorum-presidency-and-ward-temple-and-family-history-leader)).
+She works with the assigned member of the elders quorum presidency to coordinate these efforts (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).

-The assigned member of the Relief Society presidency participates in brief, informal discussions to coordinate temple and family history work.
-These discussions are held regularly.
-They are led by the assigned member of the elders quorum presidency and the ward temple and family history leader (if called).
+The assigned member of the Relief Society presidency participates in coordination meetings to coordinate temple and family history work.
+These meetings are held regularly.
+The ward temple and family history leader, who may be a member of the elders quorum presidency, leads temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
 They also include an assistant in the priests quorum, a presidency member of the oldest Young Women class, and temple and family history consultants.

 ## 9.3 Relief Society Leaders